-Title: Off the Grid
+- Title: Off the Grid

-Author: Mike Wells
+- Author: Mike Wells

-Genre: Crime, Thriller, Suspense, Espionage
+- Genre: Crime, Thriller, Suspense, Espionage

-Year of Publication: 2016
+- Year of Publication: 2016

-Series: Lust, Money & Murder
+- Series: Lust, Money & Murder

 - Rating: 3.5/5 stars

-Note: I was provided with an advanced reader copy of this book in exchange for an honest review.
+I was provided with an advanced reader copy of this book in exchange for an honest review.

 In the beginning of the seventh book, Elaine Brogan and Nick LaGrange drive to the U.S. Embassy in Paris, where they are arrested on the spot for letting Cattoretti go.
 Ouch!
 It looks like Raj Malik found out somehow what the two secret agents did and he decided that it would be better to put them in prison and interrogate them whenever he likes.
-There, we enter the abominable hell Elaine lives in; terrifying thoughts cross her mind that she will not see Nick or her children again, she endures the humiliation of staying into a windowless, stinky cell and she undergoes various methods of torture (such as loud metal music, sleep deprivation, starvation) which gradually affect her mind and senses.
+There, we enter the abominable hell Elaine lives in; terrifying thoughts cross her mind that she will not see Nick or her children again, she endures the humiliation of staying in a windowless, stinky cell and she undergoes various methods of torture (such as loud metal music, sleep deprivation, starvation) which gradually affect her mind and senses.
 Unlike his wife, Nick copes a little better with this subhuman treatment, because he worked as a professional extractor if you still remember from book 6.
 But how can he escape without his equipment?
 Did Elaine and Nick reach a dead end?
 Will anyone help them get out of this obscure place?
 Read the book and you will find out.

 A secondary plotline stretches in front of our eyes and we read about Luna Faye’s story: her mixed-race origins, the traumas caused by the kids at school who bullied her and made fun of her size and looks, the reasons why she became interested in Martial Arts and in a career as an FBI agent.
 For me, it is fascinating how mature Luna was in her teen years and what a strong sense of justice she had at that time in her life.
 Becoming an FBI agent, she is sent to investigate the case of a famous serial killer that inspired her to enter the field of forensics.
 In this part of the book, you will also understand why Luna is so afraid of flying and how she managed to stop the serial killer and his accomplice from getting away.

 Elaine and Nick’s imprisonment and some events that take place in the second part of the book were a bit scary, thought-provoking, but they made me read on.
 Unfortunately, I can’t say the same thing about Luna’ story.
 It was a little too long for my taste, as well as Dimitry’s mission to follow Raj everywhere he goes.
 I am a devoted fan of this series, but I had some mixed feelings while reading Off the Grid and I’m not so sure if I still want to continue reading it.
-The premise for the eighth book is pretty tempting, but what if the digressions or secondary plots bore me like it happened in this case?
+The premise of the eighth book is pretty tempting, but what if the digressions or secondary plots bore me like it happened in this case?

 I guess I’ll have enough time to answer this question until the next book comes out.
 I’m not a big fan of book series and I’m pretty surprised that I came so far with Lust, Money & Murder, which means a lot, but for my curiosity to be fully satisfied, the eighth book needs to be more dynamic (especially the first half of it) and maybe as engaging as On Russian Soil, for example.
 However, this is my personal and honest opinion and suggestion.
 I’m not scolding Mr Wells, but if nowadays we have the privilege to connect with the authors of our favourite books, why we shouldn’t analyse their works critically, for the benefits of both writers and readers?
 I hope that my thoughts about this book will not spoil your excitement about it, but a reviewer’s purpose is to notice both the highs and lows of a book.
 Until next time!